michaelkolesidis/javascript-software-synthesizer/README.md

 <h1 align="center">JavaScript Software Synthesizer | JSS-01</h1>

-The JSS-01 is a software synthesizer implementing a variety of JavaScript frameworks and libraries, such as React, Tone.js and NexusUI.
+The JSS-01 is a software synthesizer implementing a variety of JavaScript frameworks and libraries, such as Tone.js and NexusUI.

 # Introduction